 The news came from Google's official Maps Twitter account, and presumably Brazilians will start seeing the benefit of transit maps and schedules today.
 Read More

 When Apple buys a company, you have to expect any associated Android apps are going to bite the dust.
 Indeed, that appears to be the situation with the popular public transit app HopStop, which was bought by Apple a few months ago.
 The Windows Phone app (yes, it had a Windows Phone version) disappeared first, and now it's Google Play's turn to feel the sting of an Apple acquisition.

 Back in 2011, Google added the ability to keep up with live transit updates to Google Maps.
 After all, commuters in big cities that require cars to get around (like my own Atlanta), have traffic info for highways.
 Why not people who primarily use the subway to get around?
 One glaring omission from that service, though, was the New York City subway system.
 Today, that problem is rectified.

 Starting today, seven lines of the MTA will show live arrival and departure times for stops along their routes.
+Additionally, public transit users in Salt Lake City can get the same information for buses and trams in their area.
 Read More

 It's not quite live yet, but Google would like you to know that Google Maps 6.10 is on its way to handsets by the end of the day.
 "What's new for me, the public transit user?"
 I hear you ask.
 Quite a bit, in fact!
 First off, Google has announced that it now has data on more than one million transit stops worldwide, spread throughout almost 500 cities.
 In an effort to make that information more usable, the Transit Lines map layer can now me narrowed down to a single method of transportation.
 Um.
 Yes please.

 In addition, station pages will now show departure times, which lines serve the station, and how far to other platforms nearby.
 Read More